Follow us and stay on top of everything CRO

 Disclaimer- Please be aware that the content below is computer-generated, so kindly disregard any potential errors or shortcomings.

 Vipul from VWO: Hey, everyone.
 Thank you so much again for joining this VWO webinar.
 I hope you and your family are safe inside safe homes.
 My name is Vipul, and I’m the marketing manager at VWO.
-I am the moderator ...
+I am the moderator for today.
+For those who ...